Simplon-hdf/cheatsheets/cheatsheets/markdown.md

 ## Headers

-You can make headers with sign "#":
+You can make headers by using sign "#":

 \# H1
 \## H2